-- 9.1 The use of the site as a care home was granted by the Authority last year and planning permission was granted earlier this year for substantial extensions with the approved scheme allowing for a maximum occupancy of 10 persons in care within the main building and in the detached annex at the rear. - 9.2 This application proposes further extensions to the existing care home along with the erection of two polytunnels and a storage shed in the field to the west.
-The Authority's development plan does allow for extensions to existing buildings in principle.
+- 9.1 The use of the site as a care home was granted by the Authority last year and planning permission was granted earlier this year for substantial extensions with the approved scheme allowing for a maximum occupancy of 10 persons in care within the main building and in the detached annex at the rear. - 9.2 This application proposes further extensions to the existing care home and the Authority's development plan does allow for extensions to existing buildings in principle.
 Policy HC4 does not refer specifically to extensions to existing community facilities in the open countryside but HC4.
 B indicates that community facilities should involve the change of use of traditional buildings or a replacement of an existing building where there is enhancement.
 Policy E2 and LE4 together say that the expansion of existing businesses will be carefully considered in terms of landscape impact and should be a modest scale in relation to existing activity and/or buildings. - 9.3 Therefore it is considered that relevant policies do offer support in principle an extension to the existing care home provided that the design, scale and landscape impact was acceptable and that the development was acceptable in all other respects.